|

 affects them.

-This legal instrument promotes respect for the cultures, forms of
+This legal instrument promotes respect for the

-have an intrinsic value that needs to be safeguarded.
+forms of life have an intrinsic value that needs to be safeguarded.

-The Convention 169 contains 46 articles setting minimum standards of
+The Convention 169 contains 46 articles setting

-territories, preserving their traditional knowledge, self
+their territories, preserving their traditional knowledge, self

 determination and prior consultation.

 Currently, 22 countries have ratified the Convention.
-This is a

-The countries that have ratified the Convention are: Argentina,
+The countries that have ratified the Convention are:

-Guatemala, Honduras, Mexico, Nicaragua, Paraguay, Peru, Venezuela,
+Ecuador, Guatemala, Honduras, Mexico, Nicaragua, Paraguay, Peru,

-who, in the case of Latin America and the Caribbean, are 50 million
+Indigenous Peoples who, in the case of Latin America and the

-people, according to U.N.I.C.E.F.
+Caribbean, are 50 million people, according to U.N.I.C.E.F.

 I.L.O (International Labour Organization)